The Process Manufacturing, Recreational Vehicles and Laboratory Industry Reference Committee (IRC), supported by IBSA Manufacturing.

 • Point of care testing (PoCT) technology has been developed to allow on-the-spot testing, for which workers need to be trained.

 What’s the latest?

-IBSA Manufacturing is pleased to support the Process Manufacturing, Recreational Vehicle and Laboratory Industry Reference Committee (IRC) to undertake development work for the MSL Laboratory Operations Training Package to reflect industry changes in the testing of pathology samples.
+IBSA Manufacturing was pleased to support the Process Manufacturing, Recreational Vehicle and Laboratory Industry Reference Committee (IRC) in undertaking development work for the MSL Laboratory Operations Training Package to reflect industry changes in the testing of pathology samples.

-This project involves the development of a new unit of competency and skill set in point of care testing.
-The aim is to meet increased demand in this area and to provide workers with an opportunity to gain the skills required to provide accurate and timely test results.
+This project involved the development of a new unit of competency and skill set in point of care testing.
+The aim was to meet increased demand in this area and to provide workers with an opportunity to gain the skills required to provide accurate and timely test results.

 Testing of pathology samples has traditionally been a multi-step process as samples were required to be sent to a laboratory for testing before a clinician could access results.
 This process is time-consuming and can delay diagnosis, prevention and treatment of disease.
 The development of point of care technology has allowed some pathology testing to be performed at the time of the consultation.
 A properly trained point of care testing operator could perform a test and access results that can be used to make immediate informed decisions about individual care.

 The development of a point of care testing skill set was welcomed by employers in the pathology sector.
 Employees would be able to learn new skills that prepare them for trends currently sweeping the industry, and which are only predicted to increase.

 The skill set would provide an alternative educational offering for workers, initially in the pathology sector, looking to upgrade their skills.
 It would also allow registered training organisations (RTOs) delivering training for the pathology sector to better meet employer requirements.

 Please refer to the Case for Change for more information on the training package components to be modified, and the research undertaken to support this project.